kentlouisetonino/knowledge-c-language/sololearn-introduction-to-C/chapter-01-basic-concepts/06-operators/01-arithmetic-operators.md

     - When both operands are int data types, "integer division", also called "truncated division", removes any remainder to result in an integer.

+%
+    - Return only the reminder of integer division.
+    - Modulus division cannot be perform on floats and double.
 ```